-We envision the ARIADNE Linked Open Data "cloud" as a web of semantically interlinked resources of and for archaeological research.
-Archaeology is a multi-disciplinary field of research, hence within some years the web of Linked Data initiated by different projects, including ARIADNE, could span data resources of various domains and specialties, for example history and geography of the ancient world, classics, medieval studies, cultural anthropology and various data from the application of natural sciences methods to archaeological research questions (e.g. physical, chemical and biological sciences).
+The ARIADNE Linked Open Data "cloud" is envisioned as a web of semantically interlinked resources of and for archaeological research.
+Archaeology is a multi-disciplinary field of research, hence the web of Linked Data initiated by different projects, including ARIADNE, spans data resources of various domains and specialties, for example history and geography of the ancient world, classics, medieval studies, cultural anthropology and various data from the application of natural science methods to archaeological research questions (e.g. physical, chemical and biological sciences).

-The main objective of the ARIADNE project has been to provide the archaeological sector with a data infrastructure and portal for discovering and accessing datasets which are being shared by research institutions and digital archives located in different European countries.
-The infrastructure and portal should not be a stand-alone implementation but serve as a node in the ecosystem of e-infrastructure services for archaeology and various related disciplines, including other humanities as well as social, natural, environmental and life sciences.
-To become such a node, interoperability with external services and integration of data is required and can be implemented based on the Linked Data approach.
-However, the approach is not yet widely employed by repositories and project databases in the field archaeology and cultural heritage in general, limiting the capability of research e-infrastructures to integrate their data and provide access and other services based on Linked Data.
+One of the main objectives of the ARIADNE project has been to provide the archaeological sector with a data infrastructure and portal for discovering and accessing datasets which are being shared by research institutions and digital archives located in different European countries.
+The infrastructure and portal are not stand-alone implementations but serve as a node in the ecosystem of e-infrastructure services for archaeology and various related disciplines, including other humanities as well as social, natural, environmental and life sciences.
+To become such a node, interoperability with external services is required and can be implemented based on the Linked Data approach.